skimcloud/TradeOracle/README.md

 ## Project Overview

-Initially, the model utilized historical 90-day time series price data for each order ticker.
-However, the accuracy fell short, prompting a shift to generating features based on indicators and patterns.
-The current accuracy stands at 76.62% using 181 days of historical price data combined with order details, with a mean cross-validation accuracy of 74%.
+Initially, the model relied on historical 90-day time series price data for each order ticker.
+However, the accuracy fell short, leading to a shift in strategy towards generating features based on indicators and patterns.
+The current model achieves 76.62% accuracy by leveraging 181 days of historical price data combined with order details, with a mean cross-validation accuracy of 74%.

 ## In-progress Implementations

-As of 12/5/2023, The ongoing enhancements include:
+As of 12/5/2023, ongoing enhancements include:

-- Incorporating price differences to long-term/short-term resistances/supports using Fibonacci
+- Incorporating price differences related to long-term/short-term resistances/supports using Fibonacci
 - Analyzing price variance with moving averages
-- Integration of sentiment analysis scores on the stock
+- Integrating sentiment analysis scores on the stock
-- Inclusion of various index prices for comprehensive analysis
+- Including various index prices for comprehensive analysis

-These enhancements will be released by 12/20/2023

 ## Approach to Trading

-Maria's strategy's edge is options flow.
-She has learned to interpret the flow and conduct technical analysis with her 10+ years of trading experience.
-She was previously employed at TD Ameritrade.
-This approach entails analyzing the options flow, which represents the orders of options traded at different strike prices and expiration dates.
-By following the lead of large institutions trading these options, Maria aims to make informed decisions leveraging their position entries.
+Maria's strategy revolves around options flow analysis, leveraging her 10+ years of trading experience, including her tenure at TD Ameritrade.
+Her approach involves analyzing options flow, representing orders of options traded at varying strike prices and expiration dates.
+By following the lead of large institutions trading these options, Maria aims to make informed decisions based on their position entries.

-Oracle's dataset stems from my 2 years of experience trading with technical analysis and options flow as a member of BlackBoxStocks, coupled with a newfound understanding of machine learning acquired at university.
-The convergence of practical trading knowledge and academic insights has inspired the application of machine learning techniques to enhance trading decisions.
+Oracle's dataset amalgamates 2 years of practical trading experience in technical analysis and options flow as a BlackBoxStocks member, coupled with academic insights gained through machine learning studies at university.
+This convergence aims to apply machine learning techniques to enhance trading decisions.

 ## Statistics

 ![Profitability Ratio and Cumulative Profit (80% stop loss) vs. Time](images/Figure_1.png)

 ## How to Use

 To replicate the model:

-1. **Dataset**: Ensure you possess the historical order details and price data.
+1. **Dataset**: Ensure you possess historical order details and price data.
 2. **Python Environment**: Set up a Python environment with essential libraries like Pandas, XGBoost, Matplotlib, and Seaborn.
-3. **Run the Code**: Utilize the provided code snippet to load the dataset, preprocess features, and train the XGBoost classifier.
+3. **Run the Code**: Utilize the provided code snippet to load the dataset, preprocess features, and train the Random Forest classifier.

 ## Contributions and Future Work

-Contributions, suggestions, and enhancements to improve model accuracy and efficiency are encouraged.
+Contributions, suggestions, and enhancements to improve model accuracy and efficiency are welcomed.
 Future iterations may involve:

 - Refining feature engineering techniques
 - Incorporating additional technical indicators